 As some of you might have seen last week on Facebook, I was busy building a wire trellis for the latest addition to my garden.
 A wine grape!
-While I realize that it is fairly late in the year to be planting a grape vine, (usually this should be done in the spring to give the plant time to develop a strong root system) and probably won't get much in the way of grapes this year, I was super excited when I was gifted this wine grape from my Uncle Bruce!
+While I realize that it is fairly late in the year to be planting a grapevine, (usually this should be done in the spring to give the plant time to develop a strong root system) and probably won't get much in the way of grapes this year, I was super excited when I was gifted this wine grape from my Uncle Bruce!
 I am not entirely sure exactly what kind of grape it is, but for the purposes of building a trellis it really doesn't matter.

 Do Grapes Require A Trellis?

 The end result looks like a small bush growing 3 or 4 feet above the ground.
-Since grape vines only bear fruit on first-year shoots, coppicing ensured that every year new shoots would grow from the main stem and produce an ample harvest.
-Because the root system is already fully developed, these new shoots grow remarkably quickly.
+Since grapevines only bear fruit on first-year shoots, coppicing ensured that every year new shoots would grow from the main stem and produce an ample harvest.
+Because the root system was already fully developed, these new shoots would grow remarkably quickly.

-The advantage to having a grape vine grow up a trellis is that, while you still need to prune the vine back to the major stems, you can expose the plant to more sunlight and airflow, resulting in a healthier and more balanced plant.
+The advantage to having a grape vine growing up a trellis is that, while you still need to prune the vine back to the major stems, you can expose the plant to more sunlight and airflow, resulting in a healthier and more balanced plant.

 Building Your Own Wire Trellis

-I am a firm believer in growing your own produce, since outside of requiring a little work, it's well, free!
+I am a firm believer in growing your own produce, since outside of requiring a little initial work, it's well, free!
 You could build a trellis using a piece of lattice, you can construct an arbour style gate, you can even use a fence line to help train your grape.
 Seeing as I don't have a current fence on the property line, I decided to go with a more traditional wire trellis.

 For this DIY wire trellis project I used:

-- -a 2x4x10 for the top "plate"
+- A single 2x4x10 - for the top "plate"

-- and 4 eye screws.
+- and 4 eye screws